Competitive Intelligence: Commodity or Business Driver?

 retail data, profitability drivers, analytics, competitive landscape

-Speculation of ongoing inflation and supply chain uncertainty in categories from coffee to catnip are leading retailers to search for profit protection and customer satisfaction by outpricing, outpromoting, and outmerchandising the competition.
+Speculation of ongoing inflation and supply chain uncertainty in categories from coffee to catnip are leading retailers to search for profit protection and customer satisfaction by out-pricing, out-promoting, and out-merchandising the competition.

-But most retailers are under equipped to create or activate a competitive strategy to meet their objectives.
-Largely because retailers treat competitive intelligence like a commodity instead of a business driver.
+But most retailers are under-equipped to create or activate a competitive strategy to meet their objectives, largely because retailers treat competitive intelligence like a commodity instead of a business driver…

-How Competitive Data has Become a Commodity
+Why Retail Competitive Data has Become a Commodity

 Few would argue that a comprehensive view of the market is important to inform and protect pricing, promotion, positioning, and merchandising/assortment decision making.